Monday, Sept. 12 – Thursday, Sept. 15, 9 AM - 7:30 PM; Friday, Sept. 16, 8:30 AM - 2 PM (optional)

-- Build a personal cross-campus network of incoming graduate students
+Build your personal cross-campus network of incoming graduate students

-- Compete in the Energy & Carbon Market team challenge
+Compete in the interactive group team challenge En-ROADS

-The Energy@Stanford & SLAC conference will be a four-and-a-half-day course held on campus from Monday, Sept.
-9 through Friday, Sept.
-13. Friday will be an optional, half-day tour of SLAC National Accelerator Laboratory.
+The 2022 Energy@Stanford & SLAC conference will be a four-and-a-half-day course held on campus from Monday, September 12th through Friday, September 16th.
+Friday will be an optional half-day tour of SLAC National Accelerator Laboratory.

-Energy@ is a collaboration among The Precourt Institute for Energy, the Stanford Institute for Materials and Energy Sciences, the SLAC National Accelerator Laboratory will again collaborate together and with other energy groups on campus to offer this four-and-a-half-day course.
-The program will continue to be designed specifically to build an interdisciplinary cohort and to help incoming Stanford graduates and professional school students with an interest in energy jumpstart their first academic year here at Stanford.
+The Precourt Institute for Energy, the Stanford Institute for Materials and Energy Sciences, and the SLAC National Accelerator Laboratory will again collaborate together and with other energy groups on campus to offer this four-and-a-half-day course.
+The program will continue to be designed specifically to build an interdisciplinary cohort and help incoming Stanford graduates and professional school students with an interest in energy jumpstart their first academic year here at Stanford.
 We will do this by providing:

 Past participants who took this course said the following about their experience:

 The Energy@Stanford & SLAC course will feature a diverse line-up of Stanford faculty undertaking exciting research in the field of energy.
 One goal is to showcase the breadth and depth of energy expertise at Stanford University and SLAC National Accelerator Laboratory, while providing students a broad perspective on the topic of energy.
-We will have about 30 speakers over the course of four days.
+We will have about 20 speakers over the course of three-and-a-half days.

 For additional information about Energy@, including a student testimonial video, past agendas, and past participant lists, please visit the Energy@Stanford & SLAC conference website.
 Additional information will be added periodically.